hybridgroup/taskmapper/README.md

 ### Basecamp

-To use Basecamp with taskmapper, install it:
+To use Basecamp with Taskmapper, install it:
     gem install taskmapper-basecamp

-Once you require it, then you are ready to use Basecamp with taskmapper
+Once you require it, then you are ready to use Basecamp with Taskmapper

     require 'taskmapper'
     require 'taskmapper-basecamp'